-A nonsolicitation agreement is a type of noncompete agreement that typically restricts an individual (usually a former employee) from soliciting either employees or customers of the business.
+A nonsolicitation agreement is a type of agreement that typically restricts an individual (usually a former employee) from soliciting either employees or customers of the company where the individual worked.

 Good employees are difficult to find and develop.
 Thus, after having spent time and resources training a particular employee, a company will have a natural interest to prevent an employee who leaves from soliciting another valuable employee to join the new company.
 To this end, many companies require managers and professionals to sign nonsolicitation agreement to prevent this type of scenario from happening.

 Similarly, an employer might also have an inclination to prevent a former employee from soliciting customers, drawing them away from the business.
 This situation commonly occurs in sales and professional practices, with both clients and patients.

 A nonsolicitation agreement can prevent many of these scenarios from happening – at least legally.
 For example, a nonsolicitation agreement might specifically state that an employee “agrees not to directly or indirectly, alone or on behalf of another, provide services to, call upon, solicit, sell, divert, take away, deliver to, accept business or orders, or otherwise deal with the past, present, or prospective customers of the other party to the agreement, or assist anyone else in doing so.”
 Such a clause would prevent an employee from taking valuable companies with them upon leaving a company.

 The governing law of nonsolicit agreements is highly state-specific and can get quite complicated.
 In Minnesota, in order for any nonsolicitation agreement to be enforceable it must:

 - be reasonable in scope, duration, and geography; and

 Restrictions on solicitation of customers and employees have been deemed to serve the legitimate purpose of protecting the goodwill of the employer’s business and preventing a former employee from unfairly using their former position to the detriment of the employer.